This post may contain affiliate links. Please read my disclosure policy.

 - 2 teaspoons dried Mexican oregano

-- 3 chipotle peppers in adobo sauce, minced
+- 3 chipotle peppers in adobo sauce minced (for less heat start with 1)

 - 3 cups low sodium chicken broth